After the Funeral

 - Do things that make you feel good.

-- Write down some of your thoughts or feelings.
+- Writing down your thoughts or feelings can be helpful.

 - Limit your use of drugs or alcohol.

 - Keep important decisions for a later time.
-Your judgement may for the moment be impaired.
-Take your time.
+Your judgement may for the moment be impaired so take your time and don’t rush things.

 - Ask for help when you need it.

-For information or advice please click here or contact Fountains Funerals & Monuments on 09 298 2957.
+For information or advice please click here or contact Fountains on 09 298 2957.